vsa-partners/project-framework/CONTRIBUTING.md

   * If you add a new feature, increment the `minor` number.
   * If you make a change that causes the framework to be backwards-incompatible... talk to @jeremyckahn.

+The current version is specified at the top of README.md.

 If you make _any_ change to the code that causes a version change, you __MUST__ document it in the changelog.
 This will prevent any confusion amongst those using this framework.